Eustis, Florida: Citrus boom and the Great Freeze (1890s)

 Citrus farming became a cornerstone of the Eustis economy in the late 19th century.
 The area was surrounded by orange groves, and packing houses shipped produce to northern markets.
 However, the Great Freeze of 1894–1895, followed by another in 1898–1899, devastated crops and crippled the local economy.
 Despite this, Eustis rebounded and became known as the “Orange Capital of the World.”
 The United States Department of Agriculture established a research station and lab in Eustis, pioneering the study of citrus plant diseases and hybridization.

-G.D.
-Clifford's Victorian home, designed in 1894, was delayed due to the freeze and completed in 1911.
-It now houses the Eustis Historical Museum and Preservation Society (also known as The Clifford House).
-Says Eustis historian Louise Carter, "Even though the freeze brought the town's economy to a standstill, Mr. Clifford kept his lakefront general store open and extended credit until people could recover."

-According to an 1887 business directory, the Clifford Store on Lake Eustis sold groceries, hardware, building material, fertilizers, stoves, crockery, glassware, hay, and grain.
-The opera house, on the second floor, was a cultural center of Eustis and a wide swath of Central Florida.
-The eighteen-room house at the corner of Bay Street and Bates Avenue today houses the Eustis Historical Museum and Preservation Society, and takes visitors back to the gracious Lake County lifestyle of one hundred-odd years ago.